Brazil president makes Argentina a campaign boogeyman

 “Venezuela was far away and Brazilians didn’t understand it very much; it was a whole other universe,” said Paulo Pereira, 38, coordinator of da Silva’s campaign in Argentina.
 “Argentina is the country where many Brazilians go on their first international trip.”

+While critics focus on Argentina’s persistent high inflation and import controls, its per capita income still outstrips Brazil’s, by World Bank measures at least, and both have relatively low poverty rates by global standards.
+Brazil’s homicide rate is roughly four times higher than Argentina’s.

-The neighboring nations also have a deep rivalry over their shared passion, soccer.
+They’re roughly equal in their passion for soccer — and have a deep rivalry over it.

-“Among Bolsonaro and his allies, there is almost an obsession related to to Argentina,” said Andressa Caldas, 46, a Brazilian human rights lawyer who has lived in Argentina for eight years.
+“Among Bolsonaro and his allies, there is almost an obsession related to Argentina,” said Andressa Caldas, 46, a Brazilian human rights lawyer who has lived in Argentina for eight years.

 The president’s lawmaker son, Eduardo Bolsonaro, used a trip to Argentina this month to take a swipe at Argentina’s rampant inflation.
 In a video posted on his social media accounts, he is seen counting out dozens of bills to pay for a meal at a restaurant.